 Today, however, Musafar guesses that a lot of people are doing suspensions ‘for sheer novelty, attention, and ego satisfaction’.
 In fact, he believes suspensions fall into three categories: spiritual suspensions for deep self-knowledge and inner wisdom; sports suspensions for thrills and physical/emotional challenges like bungie jumping, hang gliding, rock climbing, etc; and ego-based performance suspensions for the aforementioned self-indulgent shock-and-awe reasons.
 Musafar feels very strongly that if a custom is borrowed from another culture, ‘it is your obligation to respect and understand, as best possible, the significance and mystery of the practice.’
 In saying that, he believes ‘everybody has a right to do what they will with their body even if it is for sheer exhibitionism.’

-I tracked down one of Musafar’s ‘modern primitives’, Emily Badsville.
-An iridescent young woman, Badsville first got into body modification at the age of sixteen, practiced her first suspension at nineteen, and started a sideshow circus troupe in Perth a couple of years after that.
+Cue Emily Badsville, she first got into body modification at the age of sixteen, practiced her first suspension at nineteen, and started a sideshow circus troupe in Perth a couple of years after that.

 'We did the usual freakshow/sideshow stuff, like human blockhead, bed of nails, brain flossing, etc., and incorporated self-piercing and flesh pulling/suspension into our acts.
 I left Perth a few years later and performed on and off again in Sydney.
 Then I moved to Montreal, where I started a suspension duo with my performance partner, Natasha Nebula, (we were called Bella Obscura), which was a bit more fetish orientated but incorporated her dance and fire training with my sideshow antics.'